ericceg/Topological-Dynamics-in-lean4/Theory/main.typ

 #theorem("Zorn's lemma")[
 Let $S$ be a set of subsets of a set $α$.
 Assume that for every chain
-#footnote[
-  Recall that a chain is a totally ordered subset of a partially ordered set.
-]
 $C subset.eq S$ there exists an element $l ∈ S$ such that $ ∀ s ∈ C: space  l subset.eq s.
 $